Baron Corbin

-Thomas Pestock (born September 13, 1984) is an American professional wrestler, Brazilian jiu jitsu practitioner, former professional football player and former amateur boxer.
-He is signed to Major League Wrestling (MLW), where he performs under the ring name Bishop Dyer and is one-half of the MLW World Tag Team Champions with Donovan Dijak in their first reign, and also appears on the independent circuit.
-He is best known for his tenure in WWE, where he performed under the ring name Baron Corbin.
+Thomas Pestock (born September 13, 1984) is an American professional wrestler and former professional football player.
+He has been signed to WWE since July 2026, where he performs on the SmackDown brand under the ring name Baron Corbin.

 Pestock was an offensive lineman for the Indianapolis Colts and Arizona Cardinals of the NFL, as well as a two-time Golden Gloves boxing regional champion.
-He signed with WWE in 2012 and was assigned to their developmental brand NXT under the ring name Baron Corbin, portraying a villainous character nicknamed the "Lone Wolf".
-He debuted on the main roster at WrestleMania 32, winning the André the Giant Memorial Battle Royal.
-In 2017, he won the Money in the Bank Briefcase and the WWE United States Championship In 2018, he became "Constable Corbin", an on-screen authority figure of Raw and started a feud with Kurt Angle which culminated at WrestleMania 35, with Corbin emerging victorious in Angle's retirement match.
-A few months later, he won the 2019 King of the Ring tournament, thus changing his name to King Corbin until 2021, when he lost his crown and adopted the character of a destitute man who had lost everything.
-Two months later, he adopted the name Happy Corbin and began portraying a cheerful character who had become extremely wealthy from gambling.

-From September 2021 to April 2022, Corbin formed an alliance with Madcap Moss.
-In October 2022, he began using the Baron Corbin name again and was managed by JBL until 2023, when he returned to NXT and formed a tag team with Bron Breakker; they won the NXT Tag Team Championship and the 2024 Dusty Rhodes Tag Team Classic together.
+He signed with WWE in August 2012 and was assigned to their developmental brand NXT under the ring name Baron Corbin, portraying a villainous character nicknamed the "Lone Wolf".
+He debuted on the main roster in April 2016 at WrestleMania 32, winning the André the Giant Memorial Battle Royal.
+In 2017, he won the Money in the Bank Briefcase and the WWE United States Championship In June 2018, he became the Constable of Raw and started a feud with Kurt Angle which culminated at WrestleMania 35, with Corbin emerging victorious in Angle's retirement match.
+A few months later, he won the 2019 King of the Ring tournament, thus changing his name to King Corbin until June 2021, when he lost his crown and adopted the character of a destitute man who had lost everything.
+From August 2021 to August 2022, he adopted the name Happy Corbin and began portraying a cheerful character who had become extremely wealthy from gambling, also forming an alliance with Madcap Moss.
+In October 2022, he began using the Baron Corbin name again and was managed by JBL until February 2023, when he returned to NXT and formed a tag team with Bron Breakker; they won the NXT Tag Team Championship and the 2024 Dusty Rhodes Tag Team Classic together.
 Corbin returned to the main roster in April 2024, then left WWE when his contract expired in November.
+He went on to perform on the independent circuit and Major League Wrestling (MLW) as Bishop Dyer, where he became the MLW World Tag Team Champions with Donovan Dijak.
+He returned to WWE in July 2026.

 Early life

-Thomas Pestock was born in Lenexa, Kansas on September 13, 1984.
+Thomas Pestock was born on September 13, 1984 in Lenexa, Kansas.
 He has trained extensively in boxing and by 2007, he was a two-time Golden Gloves regional amateur boxing champion.
 He participated in the 2008 Golden Gloves National Tournament of Champions in the super heavyweight division, defeating Chaen Chess in the preliminaries and losing to Andrae Cathron in the quarter-finals.